Discrepancy in denial reason codes:

 Inappropriate Denials for Physician Administered Drugs for Rebate Agreement Not in Place

-During the last payment cycle, Xerox identified claims for Physician Administered Drugs that were denied inappropriately as not being covered because a rebate agreement with the manufacturer was not in place.
+During the last payment cycle, Provider Relations identified claims for Physician Administered Drugs that were denied inappropriately as not being covered because a rebate agreement with the manufacturer was not in place.

 This adjustment will take place during the next few days, and these claims should be paid and appear on next week’s remittance advices.
 We apologize for the delay in payment.
 (PD12182015)